DaliaAbdelraouf/DaliaAbdelraouf/README.md

 🌟 I’m a passionate software engineer.
-I graduated last year with a computer science degree.
+Graduated last year with a computer science degree.
 Interested in mobile application development and currently working as a Flutter developer.
 Always looking forward to developing and learning new things. 💻🌐

 - 📫 How to reach me: daliaabdelraouf18@gmail.com